trejkev/CERLab_Mecanum_Robot/README.md

   <img src="https://github.com/trejkev/cerlab_mecanum/assets/18760154/2e21e592-5d20-4568-9c70-0cabc4dd2a3a" width="600" />
 </p>

-The robot is a functional replica of the CERLab platforms, it uses both LiDARs and has real mecanum movement, controlled by the gazebo plugin gazebo_mecanum_plugins, and use kinetic branch for ROS1 tests.
+The robot is a functional replica of the CERLab platforms, it uses both LiDARs and has real mecanum movement, controlled by the gazebo plugin gazebo_mecanum_plugins.

 ## Prerequisites:
 1. Make sure you have everything needed to simulate with Gazebo.
 The robot was developed using Gazebo 9.